FrancescaK/rozza.github.com/source/_posts/2013-06-12-the-most-popular-pub-name.markdown

 I know there is some great open data, including a wealth of information on pubs available from the awesome [open street map](http://www.openstreetmap.org/) project.
-I just need to get at it and happily the [Overpass-api](http://www.overpass-api.de) provides a simple "xapi" interface for osm data.
+I just need to get at it and happily the [Overpass-api](http://www.overpass-api.de) provides a simple "xapi" interface for OSM data.
 All I needed was anything tagged with `amenity=pub` within in the bounds of the UK and with their xapi interface this is as simple as a wget:
 `http://www.overpass-api.de/api/xapi?*[amenity=pub][bbox=-10.5,49.78,1.78,59]`